ID-NET – Infectious disease epidemiology

 Ramona MuttucumaruRamona Muttucumaru (Master of Philosophy in Applied Epidemiology (MAE) student)

-WondimenehWondimeneh Shiferaw (PhD, School of Public Health): Assessing risk of importation of sexually transmitted infections into Australia by international travellers
+WondimenehWondimeneh Shiferaw (PhD, UQ Centre for Clinical Research): Assessing risk of importation of sexually transmitted infections into Australia by international travellers

 Subject expertise